vsajip/python-gnupg/README.rst

 Released: Not yet.

+* Fixed #107: Improved documentation.

 * Fixed #112: Raised a ValueError if a gnupghome is specified which is not an existing directory.

+* Fixed #113: Corrected stale link in the documentation.

+* Fixed #116: Updated documentation to clarify when spurious key-expired/ signature-expired messages might be seen.

+* Fixed #119: Added --yes to avoid pinentry when deleting secret keys with GnuPG >= 2.1.

 * A warning is logged if gpg returns a non-zero return code.

 * Added ``extra_args`` to ``import_keys``.

 0.4.4
 -----